MahdiKhadimi/baba-market/README.md

 <hr>
 <details id="intro">
 <summary><h2>Introduction</h2></summary>
-It is an eCommerce website that has created by Laravel 9.
+It is an eCommerce website that has created by Laravel.
 It has a dashboard for admins to manage (CRUD) products and all product dependencies.
 Users can register at this app, buys products and order products.
 </details>

 <hr>